 Shelter and Housing

 Jesus relied on community generosity for shelter, identifying with the needs of the homeless.
-Access to safe, stable housing is often the first step toward dignity and wholeness for the most vulnerable in our community.
 We support local emergency shelters with our volunteer time and funding, and partner with organizations that build and repair homes in support of homeownership.

 CU Men’s Shelter~~Austin’s Place~~Courage Connection~~Habitat for Humanity